itsWeller/FFmSlide/README.md

 Seriously.
 I'm a lazy programmer, so it's all up to you.

 Download the lecture podcasts from the UCSD ACMS podcast site, and place them in the appropriate folder.
-I'm not telling you which that is.
-It's up to you to figure it out.
+One guess as to which one it is.

 I also suggest you rename them appropriately, such as "lect-1.mp4", "lect-2.mp4", and so on.
 The file names determine the subdirectories in the slides folder later on.